 This easy vegan bruschetta is made with fresh tomatoes and basil and drizzled with olive oil.
 You won't miss having cheese on your bruschetta if you use fresh red ripe tomatoes and flavorful basil.

-If you grow your own tomatoes or can buy them in season at a farmers market, you will experience what a tomato is meant to be.
-Rather than the nearly-flavorless commercially produced tomatoes you can get at the supermarket regardless of the time of year, a ripe seasonal tomato is unsurpassed for taste.
+It is best if you grow your own tomatoes or can buy them in season at a farmers market, since a ripe seasonal tomato is unsurpassed for taste.
 You can also grow your own basil or buy it at the farmers market or the grocery store.

 Sea salt or kosher salt will give the best flavor.
 Browse through the artisanal salt selection at a gourmet or specialty store to find interesting ones.
 You can use a little as a finishing salt on top along with the cracked pepper as well.

 If you keep a gourmet olive oil or salt blend on hand, this is the time to bring it out to give maximum vegan flavor to your bruschetta.

 Also, note that this recipe has no garlic, so if you wanted an appetizer for a romantic evening, this one is breath-safe.

 - 12 slices French bread (or Italian bread, lightly toasted)

 - 1/4 teaspoon sea salt (or kosher salt)

 - Chop the tomatoes.
 You may want to remove excess seeds and pulp.

 - Combine the tomatoes, oil, basil, and salt in a covered bowl and let marinate at least 4 hours.
 Do not refrigerate as the tomatoes will lose their flavor in the refrigerator.